mrckhn/AWS_Satellite-Image-Classification/README.md

 ## Setup Instructions
 **Create an AWS Sagemaker On-Demand Notebook Instance**
-The recommended instance size is at lease ml.t3.large to try out the code.
-If you would like to train your own version of the model, a GPU-enabled instance like a ml.p3.8xlarge is required.
+The recommended instance size is at lease ml.t3.large to try out the code, although ml.m5.12xlarge is preferrable due to the amount of memory required to predict outputs for many images.
+If you would like to train your own version of the roadway and speed detection model, a GPU-enabled instance like a ml.p3.8xlarge is required.
 The satellite image dataset is very large, so the volume size of the instance should be at lest 60GB.

 **Clone the Repository**
 After the instance is started, launch Jupyter Lab and then open a new terminal.
 Run the following commands to access a copy of the code and dependencies: